 The cost of each Challenge Ride varies with the destination (see the individual ride pages for more details).
-However, in all cases the cost includes scheduled return flights and all accommodation, food, water, fruit and refreshments throughout the trip.
-It also includes all ground and baggage transfers, back-up support vehicles, medical back-up and guides and, of course, horses!
-The only things you need to budget for outside the basic cost are insurance, souvenirs and any optional tours you wish to undertake.
+However, in all cases the ground cost includes all accommodation, food, water, fruit and refreshments throughout the trip, all ground and baggage transfers, back-up support vehicles, medical back-up and guides and, of course, horses!
+The only things you need to budget for outside the basic cost are any visa cost, travel insurance, souvenirs and any optional tours you may wish to undertake.

-A donation to the work of BHS Welfare is included in the cost – this is why you can raise sponsorship to fund your trip.
-The exact amount donated to the BHS varies with the destination, but it is a substantial proportion of the cost in all cases.
+A donation to the work of BHS Welfare is added to your cost and is stated on each destination page – this is why you can raise sponsorship to fund your trip.
 The money raised through our Challenge Rides is absolutely essential to fund the vital welfare work that we do, and every participant that takes part in a ride is helping improve the lives of countless horses and ponies in the UK.

 How will the money I raise be spent?

 Many people forget, or simply don’t realise, that the BHS is a charity and works tirelessly in the fields of access, safety and horse welfare.
 Every penny raised by Challenge Riders is ring-fenced to be spent on the Society’s welfare work.